Tafara-N/alx-backend-user-data/0x03-user_authentication_service/README.md

 Directory: 0x03-user_authentication_service
 File: `auth.py`

-14. Log out
+### 14. Log out

-mandatory
-In this task, you will implement a logout function to respond to the DELETE /sessions route.
+In this task, you will implement a `logout` function to respond to the `DELETE /sessions` route.

-The request is expected to contain the session ID as a cookie with key "session_id".
+The request is expected to contain the session ID as a cookie with key `"session_id"`.

 Find the user with the requested session ID.
-If the user exists destroy the session and redirect the user to GET /.
+If the user exists destroy the session and redirect the user to `GET /`.
 If the user does not exist, respond with a 403 HTTP status.

 Repo:
 GitHub repository: alx-backend-user-data
 Directory: 0x03-user_authentication_service
-File: app.py
+File: `app.py`

 15. User profile
 mandatory